hilalusta1/hilalusta1/README.md

 ---
 ### 👩‍💻 About Me:
+Hello! 👋
-Hello! 👋 I'm Hilal, a passionate engineer with a forward-looking and wide-ranging goal in the realm of technology.
+I'm Hilal, a passionate engineer with a forward-looking and wide-ranging goal in the realm of technology.
 My ambition is to become a successful engineer, and to achieve this, I am focused on mastering the intricacies of my profession.

-### Machine Learning and Deep Learning Expertise:
-🚀 In the world of machine learning and deep learning, I've honed my skills with Python.
+🚀 In the world of **machine learning** and **deep learning**, I've honed my skills with Python.
 I've successfully executed various machine learning and deep learning projects, and I'm not afraid to explore new horizons.

-### Programming Proficiency:
-💡 Proficient in Java and Python, I specialize in developing projects that leverage the power of these languages.
-Whether it's crafting solutions with Java or unleashing the capabilities of Python libraries for artificial intelligence projects, I'm up for the challenge.
+💡 Proficient in **Java** and **Python**, I specialize in developing projects that leverage the power of these languages.
+Whether it's crafting solutions with Java or unleashing the capabilities of **Python libraries** for **artificial intelligence projects**, I'm up for the challenge.

 ---